podfatherdev/qa-assessment-todo/README.md

 - Use the Share menu to get a link for the candidate. **Set the "Default file to show" as: INSTRUCTIONS.md**
 - Invite the candidate to open the link, and confirm that they can see the application running in the Preview panel
 - Invite them to read the INSTRUCTIONS.md document, then use the button in the top right: "Open Preview in new tab"
+  - They might see a "Popup blocked" message from their browser, and a Stackblitz page with "In order to see your preview, you need to connect this tab to its project".
+All they need to do is allow popups for this specific url in their browser—**no need to "Connect to Project"**.
-  - They are able to open multiple tabs, close and reopen, etc. as long as their Stackblitz page stays open
+  - Subsequently, they'll be able to open multiple tabs, close and reopen, etc. as long as their Stackblitz page stays open

 ## Development